Your source for student events and programs taking place online due to COVID-19.

 Social programs and entertainment

 The College is committed to continuing to provide a robust offering of social opportunities for students.
 The links below provide opportunities to take a break, ease your mind, and connect with other students.
-Our social and entertainment programming includes virtual pub trivia, E-Sports tournaments, movie viewing parties, virtual tours, and much more!
+Our social and entertainment programming includes virtual pub trivia, E-Sports tournaments, bingo, crafts shipped straight to you, spoken word artists, and much more!

 - Learn more about our upcoming programs and activities you can do on your own time.